 - back of head pain meaning in tamil

-- cluster head means tamil
+- whats meaning of cluster head in tamil